Nasal fold resection in pugs: when it is advisable, how it is performed and what owners need to know

 Aftercare, healing and chances of success

-After a nasal fold resection in a pug, patients wear a neck collar for 10–14 days.
+After a Nasal fold resection in pugs Patients wear a neck collar for 10–14 days.
 I prescribe anti-inflammatory eye drops and—if indicated—a topical antibiotic, along with a short course of oral pain medication.
 I usually remove the sutures after 10–12 days.
 Owners should check the eyes daily for redness, discharge, and increased squinting, and keep the wound dry and clean.
-A typical healing process involves initial mild swelling and hematoma, followed by a rapid improvement in the sensation of friction—the dog squints less, rubs itself less frequently, and the tear streaks diminish.
+A typical healing process involves initial mild swelling and bruising, followed by a rapid improvement in the sensation of friction—the dog squints less, rubs itself less frequently, and the tear streaks recede.
 Case reports from ophthalmology show that reducing mechanical irritation promotes the healing of existing corneal problems and improves the dog's quality of life.
 Bright Side Vets

 The long-term prognosis is good if the indication is correct and all relevant causes are addressed.
-In studies on brachycephalic eye syndrome in dogs – with a high proportion of Pugs – corneal ulceration was one of the most frequent findings; therefore, it is important to protect the surface early and consistently. kleintierklinik.uni-leipzig.de
+In studies of brachycephalic eye syndrome in dogs – with a high proportion of Pugs – corneal ulceration was one of the most frequent findings; therefore, it is important to protect the surface early and consistently. smallanimalclinic.uni-leipzig.de

 Frequently asked questions about nasal fold resection in pugs